#Excellence in Action – fluent everyday life

 The quality of our basic tasks is developed according to the ESG, Standards and Guidelines for Quality Assurance in the European Higher Education Area.
 The aim is to improve operations and make the development work visible in all activities.
 Our entire higher education community, staff and students alike, participates in the quality work.

-Our success is evaluated yearly with the Excellence path, which follows the EFQM model.
+Our success is evaluated yearly with the Excellence Trail, which follows the EFQM model.
 Self-evaluations help us to evaluate the realization of activities, results and development targets in line with our strategy, and initiate the planning of the operations for the following year.

 The strategic plan is the most important document to steer the operations and choices at Turku University of Applied Sciences.
 The strategy for 2019–2031 has been created with an inclusive procedure together with students, staff and central cooperation partners.